 - Increase the amount of green leafy vegetables in your diet

-- Add flaxseed into your diet – add it on top of Greek yogurt or try overnight chia seeds for breakfast!
+- Add flaxseed or chia seeds into your diet – add it on top of Greek yogurt or try overnight chia seeds for breakfast!

-- One cup of hot water and lemon
+- One cup of hot water and fresh lemon

 - One cup of coffee in the mornings – filter coffee is great, but stay within your caffeine amounts for the day